 Sautéed Swiss Chard with Lemon and Garlic

 - 2 cloves garlic grated

-- Saute chard in olive oil for 2-3 minutes until leaves turn bright green.
+- Sauté chard in olive oil for 2-3 minutes until leaves turn bright green.
 Season with salt and pepper to taste.

 - Remove from heat and toss with lemon juice just before serving.